Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Numerical results

 and we consider polynomial orders $k=1,2,3$.
 This allows us to examine both the approximation properties of the method and the dependence of the iterative solver on the discretization order.

-For the iterative solver, we compare two splitting schemes, namely the classical fixed-stress split ($\beta=0$) and the tuned fixed-stress split ($\beta=\frac{1}{2}\frac{d\alpha^2}{2\mu+d\lambda}$) suggested by the theory, cf. Theorem~\ref{lemma:splitting}.
+For the iterative solver, we compare two splitting schemes \answer{by varying the stabilization parameter $\beta$}, namely the classical fixed-stress split ($\beta=\beta_\mathrm{FS}:=0$) and the \answer{maximally destabilized} fixed-stress split \answer{($\beta = \beta_\mathrm{max} := \tfrac{1}{2}M$)} suggested by the theory, cf. Lemma~\ref{lemma:splitting}.
 At each time step, the splitting iteration is terminated once the relative change between two successive iterates is below a prescribed tolerance for both subproblems.
 More precisely, denoting by

 the flow and mechanics iterates at iteration $m$, respectively, we stop as soon as

 where \(\texttt{tol}=10^{-6}\) and \(\varepsilon_0=10^{-14}\) is a small safeguard parameter.
 Thus, \eqref{eq:stopping-criterion} measures the relative update between successive fixed-point iterates rather than the algebraic residual of the monolithic coupled system.